 Now we analyze the full game, as described in Section 3.
-Here, the platform chooses whether to impose price coherence or to allow the merchant price flexibility, and it sets the transaction fee, denoted by either $f^C$ or $f^F$ , depending on the regime.
-After stating a general result on the ranking of the platform's fees, we explore both (a) which regime the platform chooses, and (b) which one is better for consumers and in for total surplus.
+Here, the platform chooses whether to impose price coherence or to allow the merchant price flexibility, and it sets the transaction fee, denoted by either f^C or f^F , depending on the regime.
+We first state a general result on the tendency of the platform's transaction fee to be lower under price coherence.
+This represents the second main mechanism underlying the paper's results.
+Afterwards, we explore both (a) which regime the platform chooses, and (b) which one is better for consumers and in for total surplus.
 Interestingly, we find that consumers and society as a whole are better off under price coherence, but that, in some cases, the platform may, nevertheless, prefer to grant price flexibility to the merchant.